Album - Morgan Wallen - I'm the Problem

 And when you can't you've gotta go and bloody up a buck or two”

-Morgan spends the infectious chorus highlighting how proud he is of the way he was raised and the rural lifestyle he leads.
-He underlines that he hopes that, when this man dies, he gets to be reborn as a redneck, so he can see how hard they work and how strong you have to be to make it from day to day on those kinds of wages.
+Morgan and HARDY spend the defiant chorus highlighting how proud they are of the way they were raised and the rural lifestyle they leads.
+They hope that, when this man dies, he gets to be reborn as a redneck, so he can see how hard they work and how strong you have to be to make it from day to day on those kinds of wages.

 The message behind ‘Come Back As a Redneck’ seems to draw on the sentiment of the famous line in Harper Lee's To Kill A Mockingbird, which was set in the rural town of Maycomb, Alabama, “You never really understand a person until you consider things from his point of view… until you climb in his skin and walk around in it”.